Flower Show School

 Claire Hanley Scholarship

-A scholarship for an Oregon resident sophomore or upper division student majoring in production or landscape horticulture.
+A scholarship for an Oregon resident sophomore or upper division student majoring in production or landscape horticulture, including forestry management, and habitat/systems ecology.
 Awarded based on excellence in scholarship, personal qualifications and financial need.

 National Garden Clubs, Inc. Scholarship Program